 Issues like universality and accessibility.
 Privacy and security.
 Efficiency and effectiveness.
 Cost and timeliness.
 Trust and consent.
 Life and death.

-Around the world and here in Canada, many tech companies are already trying to deliver the best contact tracing platform as quickly as possible.
+Around the world and here in Canada, many tech companies are already trying to deliver the best contact tracing or notification platform as quickly as possible.
 Almost every provincial government, in addition to a wide-ranging RFP (request for proposals) from the feds, is calling for the creation of technology-assisted contact tracing solutions.

 (The possible patchwork nature of multiple initiatives is only another cause for caution: the Canadian Civil Liberties Association has sent a letter to the Prime Minister and all 13 provincial and territorial premiers, warning that development of tracing programs be closely overseen by their individual privacy commissioners.
 Even so, that may result in a dozen or more different platforms with different efficiency rates and different privacy risks.)

 Contact Testing is Time-Tested

 Contact tracing is a tested, proven medical procedure; it’s been used in the fight against TB, Ebola, AIDS, and now the 2019 novel coronavirus.
 Tracing the human contacts that people known to have a disease have had is a crucial treatment in stopping the spread of what ails them.

 But like any medical technique, it requires trained practitioners to execute properly.
 Like any medical technique, it is just one part of an overall treatment strategy.

 Contract tracing is at its core a labour-intensive activity, to be sure.
 And yes, technology is often used to reduce labour requirements.
 But contact tracing takes real people skills, according to many medical practitioners.
-It’s about talking to people.
+It’s about people talking to people.
 Gaining their trust, helping them honestly remember recent activities.
 Providing crisis counselling, if needed, or referral to other medical treatment agents can be a big part of the relationship-building so crucial to successful contact tracing procedures.

 But contact tracing will still not work on its own.